 In place of one teaspoon of lime zest, use a 1/2 teaspoon of liquid extract.
 Note that the fact that lime extracts can be very strong can result in them overpowering dishes quite easily.

 Lime juice is another good option as it will provide much of the lime flavor along with fruitiness and acidity.
-It is important to keep in mind that the juice contains substantially less flavor than the zest, which means that you will need to use more of it than you would use of the zest.
-Keep in mind that in addition to providing the flavor of lime, lime juice can make your dish considerably more acidic.
+It is important to keep in mind that the juice contains substantially less flavor than the zest, so you will need to use more of it than you would use of the zest.
+Keep in mind that besides providing the flavor of lime, lime juice can make your dish considerably more acidic.

 - Lemon Zest Vs. Peel: Learn more about the differences.